What You Should Remember When Looking for a Job Abroad

 We instantly ignore 99% of international applications because we don't have time to teach our Legal team how to sponsor a visa.
 When you state the exact visa you qualify for and show that we already have a legal office where you live, you move from being a "Compliance Problem" to an "Easy Move."

 Check job websites in the target city for roles that have been open for over two months.
 Find out what "hard skills" they keep listing.
 Update your resume and messages to feature these specific skills first.
 Make your moving part a secondary detail to the main point: you solve a long-term hiring problem for the manager.
+Timing your search matters too.
+Understanding when hiring slows down during certain times of year helps you plan outreach for periods when your application stands out more.

 "I saw you are looking for a [Job Title] with [Specific Niche Skill] and that role has been open a while.
-This skill is very rare in [Target City], but I have spent five years mastering it at [Current Company].
+This skill is rare in [Target City], but I have spent five years mastering it at [Current Company].
 I am planning my move to [Target City] now and am looking for a team where my specific knowledge can immediately help with [Revenue/Goal]."

 Every day a high-level job stays open, the company loses money.
 If you can prove you are the "Unicorn Candidate" (the rare person) we have been looking for, the Hiring Manager will fight with Finance to approve your moving costs.